chmlee/ream-doc/content/tutorial/variable.md

 {% end %}

 {% box(class="detail" id="number-type")%}
-Should REAM distinguish between `Integer` and `Float`?
+REAM should probably distinguish between `Integer` and `Float`.
-I don't think integers are used very often in statistical or numeric analysis, so for now all numbers are IEEE 754 64-bit floats.
+In ream-core `Number`s are validated through parsing as Rust's `f64` type, but this may change in the future.

-In ream-core they are validated through parsing as Rust's `f64` type, but this may change in the future.
+I might also introduce `Fraction` type.
 {% end %}

 ### Boolean